iCliniq Logo

 How Is Vulvar Dermatitis Caused?

 Skin is a protective barrier that prevents various injuries, infections, etc. However, the external genitalia is very delicate, leading to increased injury.
-In addition, the components that cause itchiness or dryness of the vulva leading to dermatitis, are listed down:

-What Are the Features of Vulvar Dermatitis?
+What Are the Clinical Features of Vulvar Dermatitis?

 • Itching and burning sensation.